alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Storage/Milvus.md

 # Start the Docker container
 $ bash standalone_embed.sh start
 ```
-These two commands will pull the Milvus image and start a container, providing database services on port 19530.
-For more details and other installation methods, please refer to the official documentation.
+These commands will download the Milvus image and initiate a container, thereby offering database services on port 19530.
+For additional information and alternative installation methods, kindly refer to the official documentation.

 2. Install the Milvus Python SDK
 ```